cloudbutton/cloudbutton/docs/backends/storage/aws_s3.md

-# Cloudbutton on IBM Cloud Object Storage
+# Cloudbutton on AWS S3

-Cloudbutton toolkit with IBM COS as storage backend.
+Cloudbutton toolkit with AWS S3 as storage backend.

 ### Installation